2012 marks our 24th Lavender Harvest

 The whole month of July will be devoted to Lavender.
-Harvest 2015 will be mid-July, Mother Nature has not notified us yet with definite dates! ... when those busy bees know when it is full of nectar & essential oils!
+Our actual Harvest Sunday will be set later, when the Lavender is ripe enough for cutting…watch those busy bees, they know when it is full of nectar & essential oils!
 Each weekend you can wander in the serenity and romance of Lavender, and watch the fields turn blue.
 Dress in purple, bring your camera, bring a friend ... bring a blanket & picnic!
 (No dogs please) Get photos of your grandchildren or yourself lounging on our real bed in the Lavender field ... hmmm ... breathe deeply.

 Help us celebrate the magical Harvest time.
 Wander the fields & our display gardens, be inspired by the plants themselves to create your own oasis in your yard.

 Fresh cut Lavender and a wide variety of Lavender potted plants will be available.
-Visit our little Farm shop for Lavender teas, cooking blends, cosmetics and other Lavender goodies.
-Not forgetting our Lavender booklet for your Lavender success at home!
+Look also for Lavender cosmetics, crafts, baking and Lavender goodies!

 Call the farm for any questions at